choco-bear/Coq-Cat/README.md

 * **`Instance/`** (Mapped to `Category.Instance`) \
     This directory holds the instances of `Category` typeclass.

+* **`Construction/`** (Mapped to `Category.Construction`) \
+    This directory contains various constructions in category theory.
+In other words, it includes ways to build new categories from existing ones.

 * **`imports/`** (Mapped to `Category`) \
     This directory serves as the main entry point for the project.